Here are seven common myths about earthquakes, exposed:

 It's a common belief that earthquakes are more common in certain types of weather.
 Earthquakes, however, start many kilometers below the region affected by surface weather.
 People notice earthquakes that fit a pattern and disregard the ones that don't.
 Every region of the world has a story about earthquake weather, but the type of weather is basically what the weather was like, when they had their most memorable earthquake.

-The information here is available in partnership between the American Red Cross of Greater Los Angeles, and the Earthquake Country Alliance.
+Sources: The information here is available in partnership between the American Red Cross of Greater Los Angeles, Earthquake Country Alliance, CA Department of Conservation and US Geological Survey.